 Build Manager provides a single platform to manage build processes that enables automation and optimization to save both time and costs in the production process.
 Further, Build Manager supports various materials, and 3D printing technologies to provide the power and control manufacturing facilities need to streamline printing jobs.

 If control is what you need, then HP’s cloud-based command center is the solution for your team.
 While the Build Manager oversees the printing processes, the command center oversees your workflow, monitors, and tracks historical records to assist in your forecasting abilities, and provides technical information regarding the health and status of your equipment so you can avoid downtime due to maintenance and/or material needs.

 The HP application interface enables teams to program jobs remotely.
 More importantly, the API allows integration across other software solutions and vendor software to speed up workflows and allow partners to identify potential opportunities to improve production efficiency.

-Designers and engineers have praised HP’s ability to provide comprehensive oversight of the entire production pipeline, which helps improve both productivity and efficiency.
+Designers and engineers value HP’s ability to provide comprehensive oversight of the production pipeline, helping improve both productivity and efficiency.
 While the software that turns a design into a product is immensely important to the industry, building robust software solutions that help address all the issues manufacturers see shows a greater understanding of the process from start to finish.
-Whether it’s integrating vendor software, tracking and forecasting production needs, turning complex designs into finished products, HP software solutions support all of those goals.
+Whether integrating vendor software, tracking and forecasting production needs, or turning complex designs into finished products, HP software solutions support all of those goals.

 If you’re ready to look at how HP 3D printing, supported by HP’s software solutions, can improve your 3D printing capabilities, get in touch with the TPM team today and let our experts assist you in improving your production processes.